Chapter 19: The Tragedy at Ong Thanh 062025

 tent with real folding chairs for the attendees to sit on.
 The captains

-attached air and artillery observers and other officers and NCOs in the
+attached air and artillery observers, and other officers and NCOs in the

 headquarters company.
 Terry was the highest-ranking officer at this